RichardValerosoUniverse/The-Valeroso-City/README.md

 * **Example 6:** "Thank you for the information.
 I really appreciate your time.
 I'll need some time to think about it.
 If you have any future promotions or offers for an upgrade, please let me know."

 **Part 24: Handling Common Objections**

 If the representative tries to push you toward a new application, politely but firmly explain that you want a product change to preserve your credit history.
 Stay calm and stick to your goal.
 * **Example 1:** A representative says, "I can help you apply for that card right now!"
 You respond, "Thank you, but I'm looking for a product change, not a new application."
 * **Example 2:** A representative says, "It's easier to just apply for a new card."
 You respond, "I understand, but I'm concerned about the hard inquiry.
 Can we proceed with a product change instead?"
+* **Example 3:** A representative says, "I see you haven't used your card much recently.
+We generally look for more active accounts for an upgrade."
+You respond, "That's why I'm calling!
+I've been saving my spending for a card with better rewards, and I plan to make this my primary card once I have it."
+* **Example 4:** A representative says, "I'm sorry, your credit profile doesn't qualify you for that card."
+You can politely ask, "Can you tell me what specific factors I need to work on to qualify in the future, such as my credit utilization or debt-to-income ratio?"
+* **Example 5:** A representative says, "I'm sorry, I am unable to do a product change to that card."
+You can respond, "I understand.
+Is there a specific department or a manager I could speak with who might be able to help?"
+* **Example 6:** When the agent pushes for a new application, you can politely explain, "I'd prefer a product change so I can keep my credit history and account age.
+It's important for me to maintain my long-standing relationship with the bank on this same account."

 **Part 25: The Downgrade Strategy**
 A downgrade is a valuable tool.
 If a premium card's annual fee is no longer justified, you can downgrade to a no-fee card in the same family to save money while keeping the account history intact.